Share Your Personal CRPS Stories

 If you’re interested in sending us your CRPS story whether you are a CRPS patient or whether you care for or have someone in the family with CRPS, please follow the instructions below:

 - Type the story in a Word document (If you have upper limb CRPS and have problems typing why not use a voice-to-text app or computer software.
-Visit our disability equipment page for more information)
+Visit our disability equipment page for more information) OR an open text document from MAC that we can open into a Word document

 - Please don’t include names of hospitals or your medication levels